dell/omnia/docs/source/Overview/newfeatures.rst

 * Added support for corporate proxy on RHEL, Rocky Linux, and Ubuntu clusters.

-* Intel Gaudi accelerator status verification using HCCL, qual.

 * CSI drivers for Kubernetes access to PowerScale (without SSL certificate)

-* Monitoring for Intel Gaudi accelerators:
+* Added support for Intel Gaudi accelerators:

+    * Software stack installation

+    * Accelerator status verification using HCCL, qual.

+    * Inventory tagging for the Gaudi accelerators

+    * Monitoring for the Gaudi accelerators via:

         * Omnia telemetry
         * iDRAC telemetry

 * AI tools: